CitizenOfRomeDynastyAscendant/example-mods/readme.md

       }
   })
   ```
-  Generates a new character and returns the character ID.
+  Generates a new pet and returns the pet ID.
   All fields are optional and can be skipped for the game to use default/random values

 ## `startWar()`